Exam to test the watchdog at the board

 Exam to test the watchdog at the board 1

-Reddy was basically talking approximately the problem of “versions between estimates and revised estimates” in India being large and the fact that “revisions (of data) are made very frequently”.
-Of direction, Reddy’s quip about even the past is uncertain in India become more about records required to run a successful monetary policy.
+Reddy was talking approximately the problem of “versions between estimates and revised estimates” in India being large and the fact that “revisions (of data) are made very frequently”.
+Of direction, Reddy’s quip about even the past is uncertain in India becomes more about records required to run a successful monetary policy.